Nuitka/Nuitka-website/posts/nuitka-release-041.rst

 Summary
 -------

-The quicker release is mostly a consolidation effort, without actual performance progress.
+The quicker release is mostly a consolidation effort, without much actual performance progress.
 The progress towards SSA form matter a lot on the outlook front.
 Once this is finished, standard compiler algorithms can be added to Nuitka which go beyond the current peephole optimization.